usds/anet/docs/dev-setup.md

 1. Start a test SMTP server (in a Docker container) in your local development environment: `./gradlew -PtestEnv dockerCreateFakeSmtpServer dockerStartFakeSmtpServer`
 1. In order to run the client-side tests you must start a server using the test-database: `./gradlew -PtestEnv run`

-Run `yarn run lint-fix` to automatically fix some kinds of lint errors.
+Run `yarn run lintFix` or `./gradlew yarn_lintFix` to automatically fix some kinds of lint errors.

 #### Client-side testing locally
 To run the tests locally, make sure you have the server using the test-database running as above.